hackerb9/vt340test/README.md

 * The LK-201's <kbd>Shift</kbd> does not affect `,` and `.`.
 Instead
   the `<` and `>` symbols are on their own key next to the left shift.
   This is not changeable from the VT340 Set-Up menu.

+### Locator Devices

+The VT340 could be attached to a mouse, a tablet with a stylus, or a special "digitizer" which was like a mouse with a very precise reticule for clicking on locations on maps.
+There may also have been a barcode attachment and possibly a lightpen.

 ### Tek 4010/4014 mode